sdaves/mything/readme.md

 # microthings

 Microservices and Microfrontends with 100% Pure Python and Domain Driven Design.
-Serverless Bottle.py for your server processes with webcomponents generated using transcrypt and running on preact.
+Serverless Bottle.py for your stateless processes and a Preact UI packaged as WebComponents using transcrypt.

 https://microthings.netlify.com/